reynico/blog.nico.ninja/_posts/2026-02-04-radioberry-yaesu-ft80c-1.md

 This is still a work in progress.
 Before I can put the radio on the air properly, I need to:

-- **7" LCD display**: I'm waiting for a 7" touchscreen LCD to arrive, which I plan to mount on top of the radio for the piHPSDR interface
 - **Front panel buttons**: Design and 3D print the missing buttons for the front panel
+- **Display mounting bracket**: Design a proper bracket to mount the 7" LCD on top of the radio

 ## Lessons learned